delphix/dcs-for-azure-templates/dcsazure_ADLS_to_ADLS_parquet_mask_pl/README.md

     a list of directories that we should purge
     * For Each Directory To Purge:
       * Check For The Directory
-      * If the directory exists, delete everything in that directory
+      * If the directory exists, delete all parquet files and the `_SUCCESS` file in that directory
 * Select Tables Without Required Masking.
 This is done by querying the metadata store.
   * Filter If Copy Unmask Enabled.
 This is done by applying a filter based on the value of `P_COPY_UNMASKED_TABLES`
     * For Each Table With No Masking.
 Provided we have any rows left after applying the filter
+      * Get Source Metadata No Masking.
+This is done by querying the metadata store that contains metadata for the source
         * If Copy Via Dataflow - based on the value of `P_COPY_USE_DATAFLOW`
-        * If the data flow is to be used for copy then call `dcsazure_adls_to_adls_copy_df`
+          * If the data flow is to be used for copy then call `dcsazure_ADLS_to_ADLS_parquet_copy_df`
             * Update the mapped status based on the success of this dataflow, and fail accordingly
           * If the data flow is not to be used for copy, then use a copy activity
             * Update the mapped status based on the success of this dataflow, and fail accordingly
 * Select Tables That Require Masking.
 This is done by querying the metadata store.
 This will provide a list of tables that need masking, and if they need to be masked leveraging conditional algorithms, the set of required filters.
   * Configure Masked Status.
 Set the masked status based on the defined filters that need to be applied for the table to